 Unlike many simulation tools, OghmaNano was purpose-built for novel, disordered materials.
 It does not assume all carriers are in equilibrium - instead, it models trapped carriers using a non-equilibrium Shockley-Read-Hall formalism.
 This allows accurate treatment of steady-state, transient, and frequency-domain behaviour, making it ideal for next-generation photovoltaics and emerging opto-electronic technologies.

 OghmaNano numerically solves the fully coupled semiconductor device equations in steady-state or full time-domain form, in 1D, 2D, or full 3D.
 The solver handles both electron and hole drift–diffusion and carrier continuity equations in real space, coupled self-consistently with Poisson’s equation to determine the internal electrostatic potential.
 Recombination and carrier trapping are treated using a highly flexible Shockley–Read–Hall (SRH) formalism, with arbitrary user-defined trap distributions.
 Optical generation profiles can be computed internally using the built-in transfer matrix and ray-tracing engines, or imported from external solvers such as FDTD packages.
 The model supports steady illumination, voltage sweeps, arbitrary transient signals, and large-area / patterned-contact device simulations.
-A more detailed description can be found in the physical model overview, the associated publications, and the user documentation.
+A more detailed description can be found in the manual, the associated publications, and the user documentation.

 Simulating a solar cell JV curve in the light and dark |